Are you a forestry professional, looking to grow your career? If so, read below and apply today!

 - College training in forestry, forest management as defined or arboriculture may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.

 - A Master's degree in forestry or forest management as defined may be substituted for one (1) additional year of the General Experience.

-- Experience with developing and implementing adult education.
+- Experience with tree inventory data and software(s).